Entertaining Ideas

 Pour Some Wine

 Like any great hostess, it's important to think of drinks.
 Wine is our top choice for a charcuterie spread.
 The type you choose depends on your selection.
 If you have more subdued flavors, try a sweet rosé or a crisp white wine.
 If you have more bold flavors that really strike the palate, pair it with a full-bodied red wine.
-(We obviously can't resist a rosé in our Tuscany Classics glass set!)
+(We obviously can't resist a rosé in our Tuscany Classics wine glass set!)

 After your charcuterie spread is made and the wine glasses are all filled, it's time for you to sit back, relax and just enjoy the conversation!